Rosh Hashanah: The Bible’s second new year and a different kind of beginning

 Nisan and Tishri – two beginnings of the year

 Scripture presents two points of reference for the year.
-One is the first of Nisan, marking Israel’s deliverance from Egypt and the beginning of the festival cycle (Exodus 12:2).
-The other is the month of Tishri, which governs agricultural cycles, sabbatical years, and the Jubilee.
+One is the first of Nisan, marking Israel’s deliverance from Egypt and the beginning of the festival cycle.
+The other is the month of Tishri, which the Bible sets as the beginning for sabbatical years and the Jubilee, for God commands that the Jubilee year must be consecrated on the Day of Atonement, the tenth of the seventh month (Leviticus 25:9–10).

 “In the twenty-fifth year of our captivity, at the beginning of the year, on the tenth day of the month…” (Ezekiel 40:1).